401-advanced-javascript-tia/reading-notes/401/401-reading-15.md

   - "Perfect" binary tree has max width of **2^(h-1)** where h is height of tree, and height is **log n** where n is number of nodes

 ## Binary Search Trees
+- You will never find a value on the left that is bigger than its parent
+  - any value on the right will be bigger than its level match on the left
 - Tree with structure, values smaller than root are placed to the left and larger than root to the right
 - Can search by comparing node youre searching for against root of tree/sub-tree
   - smaller? traverse left